drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

 ## Collaborative Filtering

-### Filling in the Sparse Matrix with Matrix Factorization
+### Filling in the User-Item Matrix with Matrix Factorization

 Matrix Factorization is a technique to break down a matrix into the product of multiple matrices.
 It is used in collaborative filtering to estimate the missing values in the user-item matrix, and is often performed with alternating least squares (ALS).